 California Identification Card Program

-The California Identification Card (CAL-ID) Program provides a valid CAL-ID to eligible inmates upon their release from prison in accordance with California Penal Code Section 3007.05.
+The California Identification Card (CAL-ID) Program provides a valid CAL-ID to eligible offenders upon their release from prison in accordance with California Penal Code Section 3007.05.
 The purpose of the CAL-ID Program is to streamline access to support services; such as, medical, housing, and right-to-work documents.

 Available at all CDCR institutions.